-- a.
+a.
 The Subscriber's legal spouse.

 - b.
 The Subscriber's state-registered domestic partner (as required by Washington state law) or if specifically included as eligible by the Group, the Subscriber's non-state registered domestic partner.

-- c.
+State-registered domestic partners will be extended the same rights as spouses. - c.
 Children who are under the age of 26.